sebastianlealj10/jupyter_toys/README.md

 npm run cypress:open
 ```

-To run it from command console you can use
+To run it from command line you can use

 ```bash
 npm run cypress:run